kivy/python-for-android/doc/source/apis.rst

 linked above.
 See below for some simple introductory examples, and explanation of how to include these modules in your APKs.

+This page also documents the ``android`` module which you can include with p4a, but this is mostly replaced by Pyjnius and is not recommended for use in new applications.

 Using Pyjnius
 -------------